-Inaventa Solar, the only manufacturer of solar collectors currently on the market, has the technology and production methods required to make high-quality solar collectors in heat-resistant polymer materials.
-The use of polymer makes the collectors more cost-effective, while also introducing a greater degree of flexibility and resulting in higher environmental values.
+Inaventa Solar is the only manufacturer of solar collectors currently on the market that has the technology and production methods required to make high-quality solar collectors in heat-resistant polymer materials.
+The use of polymer makes the collectors more cost-effective, while also introducing a greater degree of flexibility and resulting in better environmental values.

 Our factory, based at Kvelsrud farm in Jevnaker, is part of a wider complex focused on energy, environment and sustainability.
 This includes organic food production and the hosting of sustainable seminars and conferences, as well as renewable energy production both from solar cells and solar panels.